 Author: Thomas Gruber

-Citation: Thomas Gruber (2007).
+Citation: Thomas Gruber (2008).
 Collective Knowledge Systems: Where the Social Web meets the Semantic Web.
-To appear in Journal of Web Semantics, 2007.
+Web Semantics: Science, Services and Agents on the World Wide Web, Volume 6 Issue 1, February, 2008, pp 4-13.

 Context: Since the keynote at the 2006 Semantic Web conference, a series of conversations has led to this paper.
 It characterizes a class of applications which are predicted to be the Killer Apps for the synthesis of the Social and Semantic Webs.